MathematicGuy/RemoteObsidian/Project Skin/Week 0 -  Important of Leadership.md

 courteous that other people want to talk to and want to spend time with
 + Conscientiousness - loyal and commited to the
 + Integrity - trustworthy, strong sense  ethics
++ ?
+While there are lots of extroverted leaders, but extroversion has never been proven to correlate with good leadership.
+Review/revisit the _LeadershipTraits video_

 ```ad-seealso
 **Four dimensions of Emotional Intelligence**